bhavanamb/SimpleTweet/README.md

 The following **additional** features are implemented:

-User can see the cound of remaining characters while typin text.
+User can see the count of remaining characters while typing text.
 More than 280 characters will not be accepted.

 ## Video Walkthrough